 I’m sailing to the next challenge.
 The rigor and ethics of The Wall Street Journal compels me to take on this new responsibility as a cyberrisk analyst.
 The goal includes building data sets that give executives insights to make agile and informed decisions concerning cybersecurity and privacy, among others.
 Doing so is at the heart of why I created CyberPrivacy.

 Readers, keep up to speed on the issues that matter, especially how technology is changing and impacting business and society.
-This will help you ask critical questions on personal data governance through a lens of data ethics, privacy, cybersecurity, and responsible use.
+Doing so can help you ask critical questions on personal data governance, ethics, privacy, cybersecurity, and responsible use.
 Can you afford not to know?